bangelor/bangelor/README.md

 - 👋 Hi, I’m @bangelor
 - 👀 I’m interested in Machine Learning and Data Science Projects
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning dbt
-- 💞️ I’m looking to collaborate on Tensorflow Projects
+- 💞️ I’m looking to collaborate on dbt and MLOps Projects
 - 📫 How to reach me lorenz.bangerter@icloud.com

 <!---